Mamakhub/PPM/README.md

 ## Integration with `PVM` firmware

-Firmware for the Portect Vessel Module (ESP32) is in the `PVM/` folder (PlatformIO).
+Firmware for the Portect Vessel Module (ESP32) is in the `PVM/` Repository (PlatformIO).
 Keep these aligned:

 - Update `PPM/LoRa.py` if you change the firmware packet struct (`PVM/include/LoRaPacket.h`).
 - Ensure radio parameters (frequency, SF, BW, sync word) match on both sides.